-Tiered rates are used to reimburse for those services for which the level of provider effort and the intensity of service are variables based upon the differing support needs of individuals.
-The difficulty of care factors been incorporated into the rate-setting model for rates.
+Tiered rates are used in the Dept's rate setting model to reimburse those services for which the level of provider effort and the intensity of service are variable based upon the differing support needs of individuals.
+Difficulty of care factors been incorporated into the rate-setting model for rates.
 The Dept contracted with Healthcare Receivable Specialists Inc. (HRSI) to develop a methodology for the classification of individuals into Support Levels and to develop a uniform rate model that builds provider payment rates based upon those Support Levels and other underlying cost components.

-Through an analysis of data compiled from the Supports Intensity Scales (SIS), historical funding consumption patterns, and other sources, HSRI developed a methodology that groups individuals into 6 Support Levels.
+An analysis of data compiled from the Supports Intensity Scales (SIS), historical funding consumption patterns, and other sources, HSRI developed a methodology that groups individuals into six Support Levels.
 These Support Levels are reflective of similar adaptive skills, behavioral and medical support needs, and the presence of safety risk factors individuals present to themselves or to the community.
-The SIS is a nationally recognized, norm-referenced, and statistically valid assessment tool endorsed and published by the American Association on Intellectual and Developmental Disabilities (AAIDD).
+The SIS is a nationally recognized, norm-referenced, and statistically valid assessment tool endorsed and published by the American Association on Intellectual and Developmental Disabilities.

 Participants may change Support Levels based upon changing needs and/or circumstances, and Support Level determinations may be disputed.
-Participants may submit a request for Support Level re-determination to the CMA at any time.
-A Dept-convened review panel considers the request - along with copies of the completed SIS Interview and Profile Form, the Support Level Calculation form, the Uniform Long-Term Care 100.2 assessment, the service plan, the Level of Need (LON) checklist, and any supplemental documentation asserting that the participant's Support Level should be redetermined.
+Participants may submit a request for Support Level re-determination to the CCB at any time.
+A Department-convened review panel considers the request - along with copies of the completed SIS Interview and Profile Form, the Support Level Calculation form, the Uniform Long-Term Care 100.2 assessment, the service plan, the Level of Need (LON) checklist, and any supplemental documentation asserting that the participant's Support Level should be re-determined.
 The review panel is comprised of at least three individuals with working knowledge of the SIS and of waiver services.
 A final decision is rendered at the conclusion of the review panel meeting.
 The review panel may decide that the current Support Level is appropriate, re-assign the participant to another Support Level, or request the re-administration of the SIS Interview and/or safety risk factors.